Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Option D.
 ![Question 7 option D](images/question7_D.jpg)

 ### A company is building a data processing application mat uses AWS Lambda functions.
-The application's Lambda functions need to communicate.
-With an Amazon RDS OB instance that is deployed within a VPC in the same AWS accountWhich solution meets these requirements in the MOST secure.
-Way?
+The application's Lambda functions need to communicate with an Amazon RDS OB instance that is deployed within a VPC in the same AWS accountWhich solution meets these requirements in the MOST secure way?

 - [ ] Configure the DB instance to allow public access Update the DB instance security group to allow access from the Lambda public address space for the AWS Region.
 - [ ] Deploy the Lambda functions inside the VPC Attach a network ACL to the Lambda subnet Provide outbound rule access to the VPC CIDR range only Update the DB instance security group to allow traffic from 0.0.0.0/0.